kamipatel/awspi/README.md

 # PI starter aws stack
 Note: This stack is as-is.
 Please change the cdk code to fine tune perms in cdk as restrictive as possible.

-## Clone the project
+### Clone the project
 git clone https://github.com/kamipatel/awspi
 cd awspi

+### Update the cloud formation stack as needed
+Under lib directory update awspi-stack.ts

-## Run following commands to install the stack in AWS
+### Run following commands to install the stack in AWS
 - Configure your aws connection
 aws configure